What Is Hepatitis A?

 - Get some rest.
 You’ll probably feel tired, sick, and have less energy than before you were infected.

 - Try to keep food down.
 The nausea that comes with hepatitis A can make it tough to eat.
 It may be easier to snack during the day than to eat full meals.
 To make sure you get enough, go for more high-calorie foods and drink fruit juice or milk instead of water.
 Fluids will also help keep you hydrated if you’re throwing up.

 - Avoid alcohol.
 It’s hard for your liver to process medications and alcohol.
 Plus, drinking can lead to added liver damage.
 Tell your doctor about any medications you take, including over-the-counter drugs.

 Is There a Hepatitis A Vaccine?

-- Travelers to areas of the world with increased hepatitis A infection
+- Travelers to areas of the world with higher hepatitis A infection

 - Men who have sex with other men

 - People who inject illegal drugs

 - Anyone with long-term liver disease